 So, why do some manufactures still produce 2-stroke bikes, and why, as consumers, do we continue to rebuild, overhaul, and restore 2-stroke bikes nearly 20 years after their decrease in popularity?
 Those of us who rode prior to the 4-stroke revolution long for the lightness, ease, and low maintenance provided by the 2-stroke.
 We have patiently waited for an updated and successful 2-stroke bike capable of competing in the same arena as the 4-stroke machines.

-The release of KTM’s TPI 2-stroke motors is the answer to our longing and patience.
+The release of KTM’s TPI 2-stroke motors was the answer to our longing and patience.
 The KTM TPI 2-stroke is the first major motor development to an off-road 2-stroke motorcycle in over twenty years!
-I had the opportunity to speak with Dave Sulecki from Wiseco about the motor, and more specifically the piston components, and if they were similar to current 2-stroke pistons.
-His answer, an outstanding yes, plus more!
+When Wiseco's engineering and R&D staff was posed with questions about the motor, and more specifically the piston components, and if they were similar to current 2-stroke pistons, the answer was an outstanding yes, plus more!
 KTM’s new TPI (Transfer Port Injection) system is similar to what snowmobiles have been effectively operating with for years.
 Snowmobiles use direct injection and fuel injection (BRP had the first TPI motors), and Wiseco is precisely familiar with this motor configuration given their long history with snowmobile pistons and performance.

 As the TPI system is not new to the Powersports industry, KTM has updated the technology utilized in the TPI 2-stroke.
 Fuel is injected into the Transfer Port by using two fuel injectors, which creates fuel air turbulence at higher revolutions per minute (RPM), allowing for a consistent fuel delivery.
 With a single injector on a 2-stroke motor at high RPM, the fuel is not dispersed in a consistent manner, leading to an inconsistent fuel burn.
 2-stroke motors, unlike 4-stroke motors, do not have a specific stroke for mixing.